HUNSTANTON

 Hunstanton Town Hall and Tourist Information |

-| Other buildings around the green include a hotel and the Hunstanton Princess Theatre.
-Built in 1932 by Ben Culey of King's Lynn, the theatre is particularly noted for its construction in Norfolk Carrstone and it contains the largest gable wall of carrstone in existence.
+Other buildings around the green include a hotel and the Hunstanton Princess Theatre.
+Built in 1932 by Ben Culey of Kings Lynn, the theatre is particularly noted for its construction in Norfolk Carrstone and it contains the largest gable wall of carrstone in existence.
 It was cleverly designed as a live theatre as well as a cinema.
-You can find out what's on at the theatre on their website. |
+Opposite is the Golden Lion hotel, overlooking the large green and bandstand. |

 The Princess Theatre Hunstanton |